JasonLocklin/Dissertation/VWM/Introduction.md

 might expect these deficits to improve as a result of improvement in attention deficits, and this does not appear to be the case [@Striemer2010tpd; @Striemer2010dpm; @Ferber2003; @Sarri2006].
-In the second case, of a disruption of access to attention by working memory networks --- the ability, for example, of working memory to utilize spatial attention for rehearsal --- may be disrupted in neglect.
+In the second case, of disrupted access to attention by working memory networks that would then prevent patients from utilizing spatial attention as a rehearsal mechanism.
 This could be due to a compromise of the dorsal and ventral stream connectivity, arising from the neglect-inducing lesion.
-Unlike the case of direct causation described above, if disrupted communication between the two systems is the problem, improvement in spatial attention may not have an impact on the spatial working memory deficits.
+Unlike the case of direct causation described above, if disrupted communication between the two systems is the problem, improvement in spatial attention may not have any impact on spatial working memory deficits.
 The third possibility, where working memory deficits are fully independent of spatial attention deficits, would have this same property, and therefore, cannot be clearly differentiated from a problem of disconnection in the existing research.

+TODO: I'm here
 To overcome this problem, a new version of the working memory task was created to minimize the possible reliance on spatial attention rehearsal mechanisms.
 Rather than asking participants to